stefanos-86/Ray-Cast-Exercise/README.md

 I was surprised by how easy it was to create a wall texture with a nice retro look.
 * With [Paint .NET](https://www.getpaint.net/), I started with an uniform grey square.
 * Then traced by hand the cracks between the stones, making sure that strokes on the border ended at the same height (to ensure the texture is seamless).
-* After copying on another layer, I applied a relief filter to highlight the craks.
+* After copying on another layer, I applied a relief filter to highlight the cracks.
 * Added random noise on yet another layer.
 * Used a black-to-white gradient and some hand painting to add "dirt" on the top layer.